jekyll/minima/_posts/2022-02-02-inner-compass.md

 #### **Productivity**

-- **Done > Perfect.** Perfection is the enemy of good.
+- **Done > Perfect.** Don't let perfect be the enemy of good.
 Progress > perfection.
 Make a choice and move on.
 Just ship.

+- **Embrace iteration.** Anything you do you get better with iteration.
+Without iteration you just don't know so many things.

 - **Ask yourself and others a deadline.** A deadline weeds out the extraneous and the ordinary.
 It prevents you from trying to make it perfect, so you have to make it different.
 Different is better.